Iceland in Summer – A Tour For Quilters

 Continue to Reykjavik by shortest route and check in at Hotel Arnarhvoll located across the street from the Harpa Concert Hall.
 Your location is in the heart of the city with restaurants, shopping and nightlife on your doorstep.
 Remainder of day is at leisure.
 (B,L)

 Breakfast at the hotel – morning at leisure without a program.
 There is lots to choose from on how to spend your free day.
 You may visit the Whale Museum, the Museum of Iceland or attend a concert at the Harpa Concert Hall.
 (B)

 Reykjavik - Quilting Workshop

-Reykjavik - Blue Lagoon - Return to United States
+Reykjavik - Return to the United States

 This is your last day in Iceland.
 After breakfast check out of the hotel Arnarhvoll for the Reykjanes peninsula, where both the Blue Lagoon and Keflavik Airport are located.